USD ($)

 ● 1 for ICMP (Internet Control Message Protocol).

-When a packet arrives, the receiving device looks at this field to decide where to send the data next shown in below diagram.
+When a packet arrives, the receiving device looks at this field to decide where to send the data next shown in diagram below.

 When the receiver gets the datagram, it performs the same steps: